Robi1021/cloudone-network-security-samples/README.md

 For architectural details, best practices, step-by-step instructions, and customization options, see the [Bitnami quickstart deployment guide](https://fwd.aws/arqWN).

-Before proceeding to deploy the Quick Start, please create a new SSH key pair for DVWA instance in the AWS region you will be deploying the quickstart to.
-You may use the same key pair as the one you created for Bastion host if you don't want to create an additional keypair.
+Before proceeding to deploy the Quick Start, please create a new SSH key pair for DVWA instance in the AWS region you will be deploying the Quick Start to.
+You may use the same key pair as the one you created for Bastion hosts if you don't want to create an additional keypair.

 Below are the additional parameters for DVWA Configuration that the Quickstart uses:
 ### DVWA Configuration

 | Parameter label (name)                                   | Default        | Description        |